Minnesota Teen Crash Facts for 2016 (15-19 years)

 Contributing factors in teen crashes:

-· Four teens were killed in alcohol related crashes—One teen driver was drunk
+- Five teens were killed in alcohol related crashes—Two teen drivers who caused a crash were drunk

 Teen drivers had the more crashes in the winter months

 The most dangerous time for teen driver crashes was between